knpuniversity/symfony2-series/knpu/episode3/json-response.rst

 Returning a JSON Response from a Controller
 -------------------------------------------

-We've have a new wildcard in our route.
-Now we can use it to return JSON *or* a redirect response.
+With this new wildcard in our route, we can now use it to return JSON *or* a redirect response.

 You know what the next step is: give ``attendAction`` a ``$format`` argument::